TomasHubelbauer/week-planner/readme.md

 - [ ] Fix the color picker not appearing when creating a new activity type

   It will appear when I go to edit it later, but not when creating it.

+- [ ] Use the ESM import maps to abstract away DOM access and introduce tests

+  The tests will make it possible to mock the DOM elements and ensure the right DOM operations are called on them by the individual flows.